WPTravelteam/wp-travel/readme.txt

 * Departure Date is added in email and thankyou page for multiple pricing trips.
 * Group size field added on fixed departure listing.
+* Pricing name issue with "/" character.
+If this character is used in multiple pricing, then it is ubable to add this trip in cart.
+* Global FAQ Can't be empty issue.

 = 2.0.7=
 Release Date: 28th June, 2019